HES-XPLAIN/hes-xplain.github.io/docs/team.md

 ![Team member](assets/images/generic.jpg){ align=left }

-Arthur Babey is a Ra&D Collaborator at HEIG-VD and and an experienced Machine Learning Engineer with a focus on developing algorithms.
-He has a keen interest in developing algorithms that can solve real-world problems in various industries, including healthcare, finance, and transportation.
-Arthur is known for his friendly and approachable demeanor, which makes him a popular team member among his colleagues.
-He is also an avid gamer and enjoys spending his free time playing strategy games.
+Arthur Babey is a Life Sciences Engineer working as an Ra&D Collaborator at HEIG-VD.
+His expertise in Life Sciences, coupled with a strong inclination towards data science and machine learning, equips him with a distinctive set of skills.
+Currently, he is focused on the domain of machine learning and explainable artificial intelligence.
+By utilizing computational techniques and data science, he is deeply interested in solving intricate problems related to health and biology.
+Whether it involves the complexities of bioinformatics or the potential of deep learning, Arthur strives to push the boundaries of innovation and make meaningful contributions to the field.

-Random fact: Arthur is a big fan of the Star Wars franchise and has a collection of Star Wars action figures on his desk.
+***

 ### Jean-Marc Boutay